bon-ami/jirrit/README.md

  - `-hd string` provide an new assignee for issue transfer.
  - `-p string` provide a project.
  - `-c string` provide a component or a comment.
+ - `-s string` provide ID of a linked issue
  - `-cfg string` provide a config file.
 It defaults to jirrit.xml under current dir or home dir.
  - `-log string` provide a log file.
 It defaults to jirrit.log under current dir.
+ - `-getsvrcfg` prints configured servers
+ - `-setsvrcfg` asks to configure servers
+ - `-r string` provide a server's name
+ - `-a string` provide an action's name

+`-r` and `-a` are meant to be used together to avoid user input.

 ## Config xml